Nkwenti-Severian-Ndongtsop/compress-rs/rust-compressor/README.md

 **Note on Tests:** The unit tests (`src/rle.rs`, `src/lz.rs`) use helper functions that simulate streaming reads/writes.
 They differ from the buffer-based examples in the specification due to the fundamental difference in the I/O approach chosen for this implementation.

-**Note on Test Environment:** If you encounter `cargo test` errors like "unknown proxy name: 'Cursor'", this likely indicates an issue with your local Rust/Cargo network or proxy configuration (e.g., `http_proxy` environment variables, `~/.cargo/config.toml`).
-This tool cannot diagnose or fix such local setup issues.

 ## Docker